Barristers

 Barrister partnerships

-Barristers must operate as sole traders and are currently not allowed to set up "chambers" or partnerships with solicitors or other barristers.
-However, it is not uncommon for two or more barristers to work together on a case.
+Barristers who represent clients have until recently only operated as sole traders.
+However, it is not uncommon for two or more sole trader barristers to work together on a case.
 Groups of barristers can also come together to tender for government work.

 How to become a barrister